Hexheld/hexheld-docs/MD/System Architecture.md

 This register is read-only.
 The latest version as of this revision of this document is `$00`.
 The internal boot program will not start the software on the Hexridge if the `VER` value is less than the version number stored in the ROM header.

-## Main display
+## Main Display

+> Editor's Note: Make this section part of the PPU document instead?

-The main display is a dot-matrix TFT LCD made up of hexagonal pixels arranged in a staggered hexagonal array.
+The main display is a dot-matrix [TFT LCD](https://en.wikipedia.org/wiki/Thin-film-transistor_liquid-crystal_display) made up of hexagonal pixels arranged in a staggered hexagonal array.
 The screen profile is hexagon-shaped, with pixels outside the boundary omitted.

-### Screen geometry and profile
+### Screen Geometry and Profile

-Both the screen profile and the pixel cell profile are shaped like perfect hexagons, with equilateral sides and 120º internal corner angles, and vertically-oriented (corner tips facing up and down, flat sides facing left and right).
+Both the screen profile and the pixel cell profile are shaped like perfect hexagons, with equilateral sides and 120º internal corner angles.
+The hexagons are vertically-oriented: 2/6 of the corner tips face up and down, and 2/6 of the flat sides face left and right.

-The screen resolution is measured in 168 pixels horizontally (edge-to-edge) and 224 pixels vertically down the center (tip-to-tip).
-Odd pixel lines are shifted to the right by half a pixel and the protruding corners from each line's pixels interlock between the adjacent lines' pixels.
+The screen resolution is measured 168 pixels horizontally (edge-to-edge) and 224 pixels vertically down the center (tip-to-tip).
+Horizontal lines with an odd coordinate number are shifted to the right by half a pixel, and the protruding corners from each line's pixels interlock between the adjacent lines' pixels.

-The PPU drives the screen as if it were an ordinary 168x224 dot-matrix LCD with rectangularly-distributed dots.
-The software is responsible for providing graphics data that takes the screen geometry into consideration (particularly the fact that odd lines are offset by half a pixel).
+The PPU drives the screen as if it were an ordinary 168×224 dot-matrix LCD with rectangularly-distributed dots.
+The software is responsible for providing graphics data that takes the screen geometry into consideration, or at least the fact that odd lines are offset by half a pixel.

 ### Backlight

-The screen backlight is comprised of 3 individually driven channels of red, green and blue LED arrays.
-Each channel is driven by the HiveCraft's integrated backlight controller and can be individually toggled on/off or dimmed using PWM to generate different color combinations.
+The screen backlight is comprised of 3 individually-driven channels of red, green, and blue LED arrays.
+Each channel is driven by the HiveCraft's integrated backlight controller, and they can individually be toggled on/off or dimmed using [PWM](https://en.wikipedia.org/wiki/Pulse-width_modulation) to generate different color combinations.

-The red and green LED arrays are comprised of high-brightness gallium phosphide diodes while the blue array is comprised of contemporary state-of-the-art high-efficiency gallium nitride diodes.
-The drive current of the backlight LEDs is calibrated such that when all channels are driven simultaneously at full duty cycle, the resulting white light's chromaticity is correlated to the CIE D50 Illuminant standard.
+The red and green LED arrays are comprised of high-brightness gallium phosphide diodes, while the blue array is comprised of contemporary state-of-the-art high-efficiency gallium nitride diodes.
+The drive current of the backlight LEDs is calibrated such that when all channels are driven simultaneously at full duty cycle, the resulting white light's chromaticity is correlated to the **CIE D50 Illuminant** standard.

-Special consideration should be taken regarding the green channel of the backlight due to its output hue which is limited by the contemporarily available technology.
-Rather than a lime-green or emerald-green hue as commonly seen on CRT phosphors, the gallium phosphide green LEDs in the backlight emit a yellow-green hue.
+Special consideration should be taken regarding the green channel of the backlight due to its output hue which is limited by the contemporarily-available technology.
+Rather than a lime-green or emerald-green hue (as commonly seen on CRT phosphors), the gallium phosphide green LEDs in the backlight emit a yellow-green hue.

 ## HiveCraft Components